 Outside the therapy room, I’m a lifelong surfer and have studied classical Japanese martial arts for over a decade.
 Both disciplines have shaped how I understand resilience, presence, and movement through adversity.
 These practices influence how I walk with others—whether they’re navigating trauma, burnout, or the ordinary (and extraordinary) demands of being human.

+At heart, I love walking with people as they grow, struggle, heal, and rediscover courage.
 I believe healing is possible.
 I believe transformation is real.
 And I believe that you were made for something more.

 I am a licensed psychologist in the State of California (PSY 32971).
 Please note: I am not currently accepting therapy clients.
 This site is focused on writing, educational resources and future course development.